emiraydin/ratelimiter/README.md

-# Rate Limiter for Outgoing Requests
+# Rate Limiter
-This is a rate limiter application built for outgoing requests to API services.
-It is built with Node.js and Redis.
+This is a rate limiter application built with Node.js and Redis.

 * **Author:** Emir Aydin
 * **Email:** emir@emiraydin.com